Santa Maria, California: School districts

 The Santa Maria Joint Union High School District (SMJUHSD) is the oldest high school district in the State of California and runs the three primary public high schools in the area: Santa Maria High School, Pioneer Valley High School, and Ernest Righetti High School.
 The Santa Maria-Bonita School District is home to 16,900 students in 17 elementary schools (K-6th grade) and four junior high schools (7th-8th grade).
 The schools in the Santa Maria-Bonita School District serve students who live within the city limits of Santa Maria, the county area of Tanglewood and the county area just outside Santa Maria heading toward Guadalupe.
 There are also four notable private schools in the valley: St. Joseph High School, St. Marys Catholic School, Valley Christian Academy, and Pacific Christian School (K-6th grade).

-The Orcutt Union School District serves students who live in the unincporporated community of Orcutt and serves students in grades K through 12.
+The Orcutt Union School District serves students who live in the unincorporated community of Orcutt and serves students in grades K through 12.

 Allan Hancock College

 Allan Hancock College is a California public community college located in northern Santa Barbara County.
 Allan Hancock College was ranked as one of the five best community colleges in California and one of the nation's top 120 community colleges.
-Approximately 11,500 credit students enroll each semester at one of the college's four locations in Santa Maria, Lompoc, Solvang, or at Vandenberg Air Force Base.
+Approximately 11,500 credit students enroll each semester at one of the college's four locations in Santa Maria, Lompoc, Solvang, or at Vandenberg Space Force Base.
 The main campus is in a 105-acre park in Santa Maria.
 Allan Hancock College is known for its distinguished athletic programs which have included former head football coaches John Madden and Ernie Zampese, as well as Gunther Cunningham.
 The college is also home to the Pacific Conservatory of the Performing Arts, one of the state's finest theatre programs.

 Santa Maria is also home to Santa Barbara Business College, which has been serving the community since 1982.